 1. Check the Corrupt .htaccess File

 To fix the internal Server Error at first we have check for the corrupted .htaccess file.
 We can do that by renaming your main .htaccess file like .htaccess_old.
 To rename the .htaccess file we have to login to our site using FTP or File Manager app in our hosting account’s cPanel dashboard.
-Then the .htaccess file will be located in the same directory where we will see folders like inc, wp-admin, and wp-includes.
+Then the .htaccess file will be located in the same directory where we will see folders like wp-content, wp-admin, and wp-includes.
 After renaming the .htaccess file we have to try visiting our site to see if this solved the problem or not.
 This trick can be useful for you.

 2. Increase the PHP Memory Limit